Watch yourself the next time pressure arrives.

 For the next twenty-four hours, do one thing.

 Identify a specific high-stakes moment in the next thirty days.
 A pitch, a board call, a difficult conversation, a major decision presentation.
-Write down what your default preparation for it looks like.
-Then add one element that will deliberately approximate game-day conditions.

 Continue when ready.